Posted on August 03 2016

 |6'2" +||175-190 +|

-If you weigh a little more for your height or intend on always skiing with a heavy pack size to the upper end of your range, but all the factors described below will help you determine where you should be.
+If you weigh a little more for your height, ski very fast wide open turns, or intend on always skiing with a heavy pack size to the upper end of your range, but all the factors described below will help you determine where you should be.
 Where you are in the range of ski lengths will be determined by all of the following factors:

 Quiver Slots and Intended Use

-One of the important factors for choosing an alpine touring ski is the quiver slot you choose.
-This is a brief reference to how a quiver slot relates to length but I do recommend you check out our full quiver slot explanation here.
+One of the important factors for sizing an alpine touring ski is the quiver slot you choose.
+This is a brief reference to how a quiver slot relates to length but, again, check out our full quiver slot explanation here.

 Race and Fitness